-At some point during the two-year adventure of writing my new book, “A Woman’s Guide to Living with Heart Disease“, an author questionnaire arrived from my publisher’s marketing staff at Johns Hopkins University Press, including this request: “Sometimes a conversation is the best way to introduce a book/author.
+At some point during the two-year adventure of writing my book, “A Woman’s Guide to Living with Heart Disease“, an author questionnaire arrived from my publisher’s marketing staff at Johns Hopkins University Press, including this request: “Sometimes a conversation is the best way to introduce a book/author.
 Please answer the following questions:”

 ♥ Q: What were some of the most surprising things you learned while writing/researching this book?

-♥ A: My book is based on excerpts from some of the 700+ Heart Sisters blog articles.
+♥ A: My book is based on excerpts from some of the hundreds of Heart Sisters blog articles.
 What surprised me most was how certain topics had attracted an avalanche of reader responses compared to others.
 The most popular were invariably articles in which I wrote about the profound psychosocial impact of being overwhelmed by a life-altering diagnosis.
 So when deciding on which topics should go into my book, I looked for reader responses that started, “I thought I was the only one who felt this way until I read this. . .”

 ♥ Q: What is new about your book that sets it apart from other books in the field?